 The University collects information from you via our websites using:

-We may collect personal information from our websites, such as when you register for an event, make query, join (or request to join), post in or otherwise contribute to a University forum or complete an on-line survey.
+We may collect personal information from our websites, such as when you register for an event, make a query, join (or request to join), post in or otherwise contribute to a University forum/program offering or complete an on-line survey.

 We use “cookies” when you visit our websites.
 A cookie is a packet of data that a website puts on your computer's web browser to identify you as a visitor to that website.
 Most web browsers are set by default to accept cookies.
 They are unable to search your computer in any way and cannot introduce viruses to your computer.